prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

                                                    installations where Presto is collocated with every DataNode.

+``hive.order-based-execution-enabled``             Enable order-based execution.
+When it's enabled, hive files  ``false``
+                                                   become non-splittable and the table ordering properties would be exposed to plan optimizer

 ``hive.respect-table-format``                      Should new partitions be written using the existing table    ``true``
                                                    format or the default Presto format?